Kallmann syndrome: History

 In 1914, Franz Weidenreich performed autopsies on cadavers of 10 people who had had anosmia, uncovering hypogonadism in three and postulating a syndromic association.

-The syndrome is named for Franz Josef Kallmann, a German-American geneticist, who, along with colleagues, described three family clusters of the syndrome in a 1944 paper, thus confirming a heritable, genetic basis of the syndrome.
-The cases described by Kallmann et al. also exhibited colour blindness, with some additionally exhibiting mental retardation.
+The syndrome is named for Franz Josef Kallmann, a German-US geneticist, who, along with colleagues, described three family clusters of the syndrome in a 1944 paper, thus confirming a heritable, genetic basis of the syndrome.
+The cases described by Kallmann et al. also exhibited colour blindness, with some additionally exhibiting intellectual disability.

 In the 1954, De Morsier and Gauthier reported the partial or complete absence of the olfactory bulb in the brains of men with hypogonadism, proving that anosmia resulted from agenesis of the olfactory bulb.

 Terminology

 The terminology used when describing cases of HH vary and can include: